MarcoSantarossa/MSUITest/Documentation/Advanced.md

 **Note:**

 I used an AIP per UIViewController in the Example app.
-I think it's a clean way to organize the identifiers.
+It's a clean way to organize the identifiers in small objects.
 But, if you think it's overkilling, feel free to use only one AIP for all the UIKit elements of your app.

-**Important:**
+⚠️ **Important:**

-You must set the file Target Membership to both the app and the UI test bundle.
-You will see later why we need the visibility of this file even in the UI testing world.
+You must add the file in **Target Membership** of both **app** and **UI test** target.
+You will see [later](#use-in-pageObject) why we need the visibility of this file even in the UI testing world.

 ![target membership aip](../.github/images/target_membership_aip.png)